joelhoelting/react-timer/README.md

 #### What I Learned
 1. Radium for inline styles
-2. How to use CSS Transition Group for CSS animations and transitions
+2. CSS Transition Group for CSS animations and transitions
 3. When to use functional stateless components vs. stateful components
 4. Built a resuable modal component from scratch
+5. Leveraged setTimeout to build a fully functional timer